What is a Music Endorsement Deal? | How do Endorsement Deals Work?

 A music endorsement a fantastic way for artists to make extra money, especially those that are starting out.
 However, there’s a lot to learn about endorsement deals and how they work.
 If you get it right, you could be reaping the rewards.

-Getting involved in music endorsement deals is a huge undertaking so the most important thing is to make sure you get a written agreement and you understand everything involved and how the process works.
-Sell yourself as an artist and a business asset.
+How do musicians get endorsements?
+Getting involved in music endorsement deals is a huge undertaking so the most important thing is to make sure you get a written agreement and you understand everything involved and how the process works and why it’s different to music sponsorship deals.
+You can sell yourself as an artist and a business asset.

 Endorsement deals between musicians and companies should be a win-win partnership.
 You need to demonstrate that you’re a viable commercial investment for any organisation.
 The best chances for such a deal will come when you’re an established musician with a fan base aligned to the company’s target audience.